Jeff-411/see-outlook/README.md

 ### Generate the Extension and ZIP Archive

+**Important:** Run the following two commands in sequence to ensure the extension ID is added to `maniffest.json` before creating the zip file.

 1. **Build the extension:** `npm run build`
    > **Explainer:**
    >
    > - This command first runs the build script to generate the "deploy/" extension folder.
    > - Then it automatically runs the postbuild script to:
    >   - inject the key in the `.env` file into deploy/manifest.json, and
-   >   - validate the deploy/manifest.json file
+   >   - validate the deploy/manifest.json file. &ndash; TODO
 2. **Generate distribution ZIP archive:** `npm run zip`

 ### Sideload the Extension